 In a nutshell: YES!
 Now let me explain why.

-First: we are living in a digital world and we still like to read, so we are always searching for the best blogs to read online.
+First: we live in a digital world and still like to read, so we are always searching for the best blogs to read online.

-I don’t know about you, but when I am looking for more information on a topic, I go straight to Google.
-I am not calling a friend or going to Instagram and Facebook.
-A good Google search is always my first option.
+I don’t know about you, but I go straight to Google when looking for more information on a topic.
+I don’t call a friend or go on Instagram and Facebook.
+A classic Google search is always my first option.

 Chances are you are doing the same thing.
-And so do billions of other people, your clients included!
+And so are billions of other people, your clients included!
 If you don’t have a blog, those people will never find you.

 But more about this in a moment.